Oslo Commuter Rail: Future

-In 2021, the government will procure a train operator for around half of the commuter and regional rail around Oslo, and in 2023 an operator for the other half, instead of having NSB/Vy to operate the traffic by definition.
-In 2019-2020 long-distance traffic and local traffic around west coast cities in Norway were procured in a similar way.
+In 2021, the government planned to procure a train operator for around half of the commuter and regional rail around Oslo, and in 2023 an operator for the other half, instead of having NSB/Vy to operate the traffic by definition.
+In 2019–20 long-distance traffic and local traffic around west coast cities in Norway were procured in a similar way.
+This is delayed, and the national company Vy was selected for continued monopoly for a new period.

-In December 2022, the Oslo Commuter Rail network will be heavily reduced.
-Several lines going to remote places such as Jaren, Kongsberg, Kongsvinger, Moss and Rakkestad will be called regional lines, and the former regional lines to places such as Gjøvik, Halden, Lillehammer and Skien will be called Regional Express.
-The tickets will remain valid on either of these trains anyway in a similar way as before.